-About King Post Walls
+About King Post Retaining Walls

 A king post wall, also known as a Berlin wall or soldier pile, is a retaining wall system.
-This system comprises isolated steel columns, known as king posts, which are installed along the line of the proposed retaining wall, typically at centres between 1 and 3m.
+King post walls are known for their versatility and ease of installation.
+This system comprises isolated steel columns, known as king posts, which are installed along the line of the proposed retaining wall, typically at centres between 1 and 3m with spacing dictated by the width of the wall panels.
 The space between the king posts is filled, over the retained height, using a variety of different solutions but most commonly a precast concrete panel.

 King post wall